MarkoVitkovic/React-tv-shows-list/README.md

 * [Contact](#contact)

 ## General info
 This app is made with react and node.js.
-For this app I use [OpenWeather](https://openweathermap.org/api).</br>
-Feel free to clone or download.
+You can search for any series that you want.
+See all info, title, image, relase date, etc..

 ## Screenshots
 ![](https://github.com/MarkoVitkovic/RESTful_APIs_react-weather-app/blob/master/web.png)